FOdeks/terraform-beginner-bootcamp-2023/README.md

 ### Gitpod Lifecycle (Before, Init, Command)

-we need to be careful when using the `Init` because it will not rerun if we restart an existing workspace.
+We need to be careful when using the **Init** because it will not rerun if we restart an existing workspace.

 https://www.gitpod.io/docs/configure/workspaces/tasks